 The Crossbow is Not for You

 No matter how expensive, how cool it looks, or how many features the crossbow has, there are just some cases that won’t be the right one for you.
 Given an example, a skinny and small person won’t fare very well with a long and heavy crossbow.

-Regardless of how expensive the crossbow is, stable and with nice power, your arm and hands will tire fast and will most likely affect your handling and the accuracy of the crossbow.
-A short person will also have a hard time trying to get a good aim if the crossbow is too long for his or her arm.
+Regardless of how expensive the crossbow is, stable, and with nice power, your arm and hands will tire fast and will most likely affect your handling and the accuracy of the crossbow.
+A short person will also have a hard time trying to get good aim if the crossbow is too long for his or her arm.

-A crossbow’s accuracy can also be affected by how tight or how to lose the parts of the crossbow are.
+A crossbow’s accuracy can also be affected by how tight or how loose the parts of the crossbow are.
 It can be, in some cases that the bow’s limbs and string are too tight making your shot a little stiff or too loose, cutting the power and accuracy close to half.

 A loose scope can also have an effect on your accuracy.
 Make sure that the scope is tuned well and secured nicely on the top before and after your hunt.